Nama8178/Nama8178/README.md

 - 👋 Hi, I’m @Nama8178
-- 👀 I’m interested in Embedded Engineering/Machine Learning
+- 👀 I’m interested in Embedded Engineering/Machine Learning/Web Devlopment
 - 🌱 I’m currently learning Open-CV and CNN
 - 💞️ I’m looking to collaborate on more robotics and AI related projects
 - 📫 How to reach me yadavmayank8178@gmail.com